fernandocastor/fernandocastor.github.io/index.md

   <h1 class="page-heading">Not Posts Anymore</h1>

   Testing not including the posts in the main page.
+This has to appear as well.

 </div>